10-Kirito/Codes/LINUX/LEET_CODE/README.md

 > Question: Given a string containing digits from `2-9` inclusive, return all possible letter combinations that the number could represent.
 Return the answer in **any order**.
 >
-> A mapping of digits to letters (just like on the telephone buttons) is given below.
+> A mapping of digitscl to letters (just like on the telephone buttons) is given below.
 Note that 1 does not map to any letters
 >
 > <img src="assets/image-20230824120333793.png" alt="image-20230824120333793" style="zoom:50%;" />
 >